TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/XliffFormat.rst

    The following properties should be filled properly to get best support in external translation tools:

+   `original`
-   - `original`: This property contains the path to the xlf file.
+      This property contains the path to the xlf file.

+   `resname`
-   - `resname`: Its content is shown to translators.
+      Its content is shown to translators.
 It should be a copy of the property `id`.

 The translated file is very similar.
 If the original file was named